Certificate in Intercultural Study

 Participation in an approved program of study abroad or international internship, related to the area or thematic concentration.
 Appropriate courses taken abroad or as an intern can count toward the area studies or thematic concentration.

-A seminar to be completed ideally in the semester following the study abroad or the international internship, which includes review and discussion of and reflection on the international experience, and relates that experience to scholarship on intercultural engagement and understanding.
+An on-line seminar to be completed ideally in the semester following the study abroad or the international internship, which includes review and discussion of and reflection on the international experience, and relates that experience to scholarship on intercultural engagement and understanding.
 Prerequisites are study abroad or an international internship plus one course on other cultures or societies.
-(3 credits)
+(1 credit)